jomnius/study-notes/README.md

 -- Mark Twain
 ```

-Read somewhere how this non-student person was studying about 15-30 minutes a day, about 5 times a week.
-She didn't have any detailed long-term plans, just general idea for the next few weeks, because when you start reading something and check references or additional info, you're suddenly somewhere completely different subject.
+Read somewhere how this (non-student) person was studying 15-30 minutes a day, about 5 times a week.
+She didn't have detailed long-term plans, just general idea for the next few weeks, even when following a book or video series.
+When you start reading something and check references or additional info, you're suddenly somewhere completely different place.

-Insert [link](https://google.com) when I find it again.
+TODO: Insert [link](https://google.com) when I find it again.

 So I decided to try similar system.
 Here are some notes for some of the bigger, more concentrated, studies I've done.
 Missing the daily quick blog reads or manual checks.